web3privacy/web3privacy/Market overview/Ethereum Ecosystem/Hackathon projects.md

 1. Collect existing hackathon demos & ideas in one place.
 2. Analyze what challenges devs are solving within the hackathons (innovative use-cases, R&D).
-3. Create a user-friendly space for ecosystem actors to collaborate with each other: support existing demos, expand use-cases, collaborate with each other, be inspired.
+3. Create a user-friendly space for ecosystem actors to collaborate with each other: support existing demos, expand use-cases, collaborate with each other, and be inspired.

 # Template